geronimodennis/NsSuiteQLrunner/docs/OPERATIONS.md

 - Check the Result panel for the NetSuite error name, message, and stack.
 - Run Analyze to look for syntax hints.
 - Simplify the query and add joins or predicates back gradually.
-- Reduce Max rows for expensive queries.
+- Reduce rows per page or max pages for expensive queries.
 - Check RESTlet execution logs if the UI only shows a generic network error.

 If deployment fails: